arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

     Notice that the code snippet includes environment variables for `applicationId` and `clientToken`.

+    Line 25 will initialize Session Replay, a feature of RUM that allows you to replay a user's session and identify any issues they may encounter.

-7. Open the file `microsite/src/index.tsx`{{open}} to see how RUM is initialized in the React microsite.
+7. Open the file `storedog-microsite/src/index.tsx`{{open}} to see how RUM is initialized in the React microsite.

 8. Click the **Terminal** tab on the right.
 Let's set the environment variables for `applicationId` and `clientToken`.